OctopusDeploy/docs/docs/getting-started.md

 **The videos can be phase two and the content below phase one.
 Need to workout how the videos are going to play inline.
 ![](/docs/TBC-gettingstartedvideos.png)

-### 1. How Octopus Works
+## How Octopus Works

-Octopus works by creating a Release and deploying it following the steps defined in a Projects Deployment Process.
-A project will have its own lifecycle which will control how the release moves through the environments which contain the locations you’re deploying to.
+Octopus Deploy allows users to consistently and reliably deploy by creating a Release and deploying it following the steps defined in a Projects Deployment Process.

+As an Octopus user, you define the process for deploying your software.
+You specify the environments the applications are deployed to and who on your team can deploy to which environments.
+For instance, you might want QA to deploy to test environments, but not to production.
+Taking this approach means that even if different members of the team trigger deployments, the deployment process remains consistent.
+Once releases have been created, they can be deployed as many times as you need.

 Below outlines the main steps for doing your first deployment and some of the terms you will need to know.

-### 2. Hosting the Octopus Deploy Server
+### 1. Hosting the Octopus Deploy Server

 You can install your own [self-hosted](/docs/getting-started.md#self-hosted-octopus) instance of the Octopus Deploy Server or use [Octopus Cloud](/docs/getting-started.md#octopus-cloud).